DavidDTessier/gcp-certifications/Security Engineer/Network Security.md

 **VPN with Dynamic Routes using Cloud Router**
 ![VPN Dynamic Routes](images/VPN_Dynamic_Routes.png)

 New subnets in GCP or in the Peer network are discovered and shared, enabling connectivity between the two peers for both entire networks.
+No restart required.

 Two types of configuration
 * VPN Gateway: